How to Test the Crank Sensor

 2. 2

-Disconnect the four wire connector from the Ignition Coil Pack.
+Disconnect the ignition coil pack from its electrical connector.
 This is important!
-Do not proceed with the test without first unplugging the Ignition Coil Pack.
+Do not proceed with the test without first unplugging the ignition coil pack.

 3. 3

-Locate the CKP Sensor’s connector.
-Now, remove some of the plastic wire loom protector and/or the black electrical tape that shields the three wires of the CKP Sensor.
+Remove some of the plastic wire loom protector and/or the black electrical tape that shields the three wires of the CKP sensor.
 Remove enough of this electrical tape insulation to gain comfortable access to the three wires it protects.

 4. 4